nodejs/node-addon-api/doc/finalization.md

 for (let i = 0; i < 5; i++) {
   const ext = createExternal();
-  doSomethingWith(ext);
+  // ... do something with `ext` ..
 }

 console.log('Loop complete');
 await new Promise(resolve => setImmediate(resolve));
 console.log('Next event loop cycle');
 ```

 Possible output:

 ```
-Synchronous finalizer for instance 0 called Synchronous finalizer for instance 1 called Synchronous finalizer for instance 2 called Synchronous finalizer for instance 3 called Synchronous finalizer for instance 4 called
+Basic finalizer for instance 0 called
+Basic finalizer for instance 1 called
+Basic finalizer for instance 2 called
+Basic finalizer for instance 3 called
+Basic finalizer for instance 4 called
 Loop complete
-Asynchronous finalizer for instance 3 called Asynchronous finalizer for instance 4 called Asynchronous finalizer for instance 1 called Asynchronous finalizer for instance 2 called Asynchronous finalizer for instance 0 called
+Finalizer for instance 3 called
+Finalizer for instance 4 called
+Finalizer for instance 1 called
+Finalizer for instance 2 called
+Finalizer for instance 0 called
 Next event loop cycle
 ```

-If the garbage collector runs during the loop, the synchronous finalizers
+If the garbage collector runs during the loop, the basic finalizers execute and
-execute and display their logging message before the loop completes.
+display their logging message synchronously during the loop execution.
 The
-asynchronous finalizers execute at some later point after the garbage collection
+additional finalizers execute at some later point after the garbage collection
 cycle.